cedrickchee/ssd-yolo-retinanet/README.md

 * Non Maximum Suppression (NMS)
 * Scalable object detection using deep neural networks
 * Faster R-CNN tricks

+These techniques and methods from various research papers will be implemented using PyTorch.

 We will be using Pascal VOC2007 dataset.